giantpand2000/meson-rs/README.md

 A build dependency crate for running [Meson](https://mesonbuild.com/index.html) to build a native library.

-## Dependencies

 This crate is a simple wrapper that invokes the system's meson binary.

-Make sure you have both `meson` and `ninja` installed.
+Ensure you have both `meson` and `ninja` installed.
 Refer to [Meson's manual](https://mesonbuild.com/SimpleStart.html) for specific install instructions for your OS.

+This crate is a fork of meson 1.0 by dovee, which is abandoned.

 ## Build Example